noahbuscher/noahbuscher/README.md

-Senior software engineer on the frontend infrastructure team at [Dave](https://dave.com). 🐻
+Senior software engineer on the frontend infrastructure team at [Dave](https://dave.com).

-🌴 Palm Springs, CA

 [Email me](mailto:me@noahbuscher.com) for inquiries, questions, or just to say hi! 👋